 The sleeves came out pretty long when hemmed per the instructions, but Marc rolls most of his sleeves so the extra length isn’t a big deal.
 I cannot stress enough how much I love this Cotton and Steel Tokyo Train Ride fabric (also available in a few other colorways).
 It sewed like a dream, and the shirt is super soft yet crisp enough to hold its shape.
 Plus OCTOPI FOR DAYS!
 They’re so cute that I don’t even care that the yoke is horribly pattern matched.
 (I was running out of fabric, so certain octopi look like mutants with a bajillion tentacles.)
 I’ve already seen this material popping up all over Instagram, and I can’t wait to see what other folks are making with it!

 And now, back to sewing myself a few things.
 My half-finished floral Laurel is currently crying out for attention on my ironing board, so that’ll be next.
 How about you?
 Sewn anything for a friend or S.O. lately?

 For the July installment in the Summer of PDF Sewing Patterns, I went with a pattern that cost $0.
-That’s right—the Sorbetto top from Colette Patterns is a FREE download!
+That’s right—the Colette Sorbetto top is a FREE download!
 If you sew, this is probably super old news.
 I admit that I’ve seen images of this shirt (and hacks of this shirt) floating around the blogosphere for awhile now, but I’d never actually taken the plunge myself.
 Am I glad I finally did?
 I…. think so.